Central Heating Control Installation and Replacement in Chelmsford and Essex.

 - Central Heating systems with a cylinder will also have a cylinder thermostat

-Older central heating systems may just have a timer and a thermostat, which can result in reduced energy efficiency.
+Older central heating systems may have a timer and a thermostat, resulting in reduced energy efficiency.

 - Traditional dials are simple and easy to use

 - Digital Thermostats are more accurate and can be programmed

 - Wired Thermostats are fixed to a permanent spot on the wall and hardwired directly to the central heating system

 - Wireless Thermostats are mobile and can be used in any room of the house